The 6 best Aisera alternatives for AI support automation in 2026

 2. Moveworks

-Moveworks is an AI platform that is laser-focused on automating internal employee support for massive companies.
-It's brilliant at solving common IT, HR, and finance questions through a conversational bot that lives in tools like Slack and Microsoft Teams.
-If an employee needs to reset a password or check their vacation balance, Moveworks can handle it without a human ever getting involved.
+Moveworks is an AI platform focused on automating internal employee support for large organizations.
+It's capable at resolving common IT, HR, and finance questions through a conversational interface that runs inside tools like Slack and Microsoft Teams.
+If an employee needs to reset a password or check a vacation balance, Moveworks can handle it without human involvement.

-Its key strength is its advanced natural language understanding, which lets it decipher even complicated employee requests.
-It also has deep integrations with major enterprise systems like ServiceNow and Workday.
+Its key strength is advanced natural language understanding, which lets it parse complex employee requests.
+It also integrates deeply with major enterprise systems like ServiceNow and Workday.

 Pros: